Arksine/moonraker/docs/web_api.md

     - `received_time`: The time the event was detected according to asyncio's monotonic clock.
 Note that this is not in "unix time".
-    - `render_time`: The time the template was rendered (began execution) according to asyncio's montonic clock.
+    - `render_time`: The time the template was rendered (began execution) according to asyncio's monotonic clock.
 It is possible execution of an event may be delayed well beyond the `received_time`.
     - `pressed`: A boolean value to indicate if the button is currently pressed.
 - `aux`: This is an optional field where the button may specify any json